dapr/quickstarts/hello-world/README.md

 > **Note**: See https://github.com/dapr/quickstarts#supported-dapr-runtime-version for supported tags.
 Use `git clone https://github.com/dapr/quickstarts.git` when using the edge version of dapr runtime.

 In the `app.js` you'll find a simple `express` application, which exposes a few routes and handlers.
-First, let's take a look at the top of the file:
+First, take a look at the top of the file:

 ```js
 const daprPort = process.env.DAPR_HTTP_PORT || 3500;
 const stateStoreName = `statestore`;
 const stateUrl = `http://localhost:${daprPort}/v1.0/state/${stateStoreName}`;
 ```
-When we use the Dapr CLI, it creates an environment variable for the Dapr port, which defaults to 3500.
-We'll be using this in step 3 when we POST messages to our system.
+Dapr CLI creates an environment variable for the Dapr port, which defaults to 3500.
+You'll be using this in step 3 when sending POST messages to the system.
 The `stateStoreName` is the name given to the state store.
-We'll come back to that later on to see how that name is configured.
+You'll come back to that later on to see how that name is configured.

-Next, let's take a look at the ```neworder``` handler:
+Next, take a look at the ```neworder``` handler:

 ```js
 app.post('/neworder', (req, res) => {